Westo48/clash-discord/README.md

           - member
           - uninitiated
             - _this means they aren't verified or they aren't in a claimed clan_

+  - admin guild

+    - claims the guild by discord guild id within ClashCommander
+    - _sets the user who called the command as the guild admin within ClashCommander_
+      - _if the guild has already been claimed, then nothing will happen_

 - ## <a id="command-list-discord"></a>Discord